-We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: the audit committee, the compensation committee and the nominating and corporate governance committee.
+We have three committees under the board of directors: the audit committee, the compensation committee and the nominating and corporate governance committee.
 We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of Terry Wang, Hongwei Jenny Lee and Yoshihisa Ueno.
+Our audit committee consists of Terry Wang, Hongwei Jenny Lee and Yoshihisa Ueno.
 Terry Wang satisfies the "independence" requirements of Rule 5605 of NASDAQ Stock Market Rules and Rule 10A-3 under the Securities Exchange Act of 1934.
 Our audit committee will consist of two independent directors within 90 days of this offering and solely of independent directors within one year of this offering.
 Terry Wang will be the chair of our audit committee.
 The purpose of the audit committee is to assist our board of directors with its oversight responsibilities regarding: (i) the integrity of our financial statements, (ii) our compliance with legal and regulatory requirements, (iii) the independent auditor's qualifications and independence and (iv) the performance of our internal audit function and independent auditor.
 The audit committee will be responsible for, among other things:

-• appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors;
+appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors;